 The Switched on Schools initiative is run by Switch Your Thinking and aims to celebrate sustainability actions undertaken in schools.
 As a Switch Your Thinking member, the City is able to recognise and promote the efforts of a Switched on School within the area.

 For further information on the Switched on Schools initiative, please visit here

 The Young Re-Inventor of the Year initiative is run by Switch Your Thinking and funded by the Waste Authority through the Waste Avoidance and Resource Recovery Account.
 As a Switch Your Thinking member, individuals, community groups, primary and secondary schools and early learning centres within the City of Canning can apply for the initiative.

 Young people solve problems and put their creativity to the test in this exciting initiative that encourages participants to reuse, repurpose and upcycle before throwing away.
-The theme in 2019 is Plastic Pirates Ahoy!
-The idea is to collect plastic loot and re-invent it into something to be treasured.

 This initiative opens in May and closes in October each year.

 For further information on the Young Re-inventor of the Year initiative, please visit here

 Climate Clever Neighbourhoods Project